jweinst1/RiftJS/README.md

 ##Installation

-To install RiftsJS, just use the Node Package Manager.
+To install RiftJS, just use the Node Package Manager.

 ```
-npm install riftsjs
+npm install riftjs
 ```

 ##Usage